-Now we are lucky enough that I have a cousin living in Singapore so we saved tons of money in accommodation (which we eventually spent at Marina Bay Sands lol).
-Only downside is he’s staying in Tampines which is quite far from the major attractions in Singapore (super near to the airport though) but no fuss Singapore’s MTR (Train System) is quite convenient or you can just use UBER.
+Now we are lucky enough that I have a cousin who lives in Singapore so we saved tons of money in accommodation (which we eventually spent at Marina Bay Sands lol) although the only downside was my cousin’s house in Tampines was quite a bit far from the major attractions in Singapore (super near to the airport though) but no fuss since Singapore’s MTR (Train System) is super convenient or you can just use UBER.

-After dropping our luggages at my cousin’s place and rested for a bit.
-Though we lack some sleep, we didnt want to waste anytime so we immediately grabbed some breakfast at a nearby “hawker” place.
+After dropping our luggages at my cousin’s place and resting for a bit, even though we were still lacking some sleep, we didnt want to waste anytime so we immediately grabbed some breakfast at a nearby “hawker” place.
 Hawker or Hawker Centres are Singapore’s own version of mini food courts.
 It houses a variety of food stalls that sell loads of super affordable food and even if they’re super cheap, they’re really really good.
 How I wish we have Hawkers in Dubai.

 I highly suggest trying out Singapore’s famous Laksa.
 It’s a spicy curry soup with seafood and some noodles.
 You may or may not like it.
 I like it, Ralph hates it.